SeeuSim/DogeTTM-FrontEnd/README.md

 ## Tech Stack
 Front-End - Typescript with Preact, Tailwind/Material CSS <br />
-Back-End - Django, Moralis, TensorFlow, Heroku
+Back-End - Django, TensorFlow, Rarify API, Heroku

 ## Problem and Solution
 NFT prices are very volatile and unpredictable, and a large proportion of price movements are determined by sentiment shifts (online hype) rather than fundamental analysis such as in stocks.
 Unlike well-established online stock price platforms, current NFT price platforms do not provide users with useful insights into price trends other than basic price movements  (such as real-time social media sentiment analysis or celebrity tweets).